Last updated on February 1st, 2018 at 07:32 am

 Some technologists are better informed about technology trends than are their internal customers, product owners, product managers, project sponsors, or senior management.
 Technologists often do attempt to communicate what they know on an informal basis, but unless such communication is expected and defined as an official duty, their superiors and internal customers don’t always welcome the information, especially if they haven’t heard it elsewhere, or if it conflicts with what they’ve learned elsewhere, or if its implications conflict with established strategic positions.

-- …produce capabilities using approaches known to the technologists to be technological dead ends.
+- Management directs the technologists to produce capabilities using approaches known to the technologists to be technological dead ends.

-- …implement capabilities that don’t exploit known approaches that could open new and vital lines of business.
+- Management directs the technologists to implement capabilities that don’t exploit known approaches that could open new and vital lines of business.

-- …focus resources on initiatives that in the view of the technologists lack sufficient technological imperative.
+- Management directs the technologists to focus resources on initiatives that in the view of the technologists lack sufficient technological imperative.

 Other posts in this thread